iiasa/GLOBIOM_doc/source/R.rst

 Installing R and required packages
 ----------------------------------
 R can be installed via the `R Project website <https://www.r-project.org/>`_.
-If you find yourself using R a lot, the `R Studio integrated development environment <https://www.rstudio.com/>`_ is highly recommended.
+If you find yourself using R a lot, the `RStudio <https://www.rstudio.com/>`_ integrated development environment is highly recommended.

 The R scripts included with GLOBIOM require additional R packages.
 These can be installed from the R console using ``install.packages("package")``.
 R Studio provides a convenient package manager that